For the Purrbabies

-• Cytopoint is a treatment for dogs with allergies — Cytopoint injections are commonly prescribed for irritated skin caused by atopic dermatitis.
+Cytopoint injections are commonly prescribed for irritated skin caused by atopic dermatitis.
+Here's what to know about Cytopoint for dogs.

 Pups that are chronically itchy and uncomfortable can be a challenge for any pet parent to deal with.
 Itchiness in dogs can be caused by many factors, one common reason being atopic dermatitis caused by skin allergies.
 Dogs with atopic dermatitis from allergic reactions may benefit from allergy shots.
 Cytopoint injections might be an effective solution for your furry itchy friend.
 Unlike other treatments, Cytopoint is a non-drug treatment that targets one of the main proteins that cause itchiness in your dog’s body.